shossjer/dep/README.md

 * Hunter - https://github.com/cpp-pm/hunter

   A package manager that has been around since 2013 (give or take).
-I have yet to spend some actual time with it.

 ## Examples!